Applications due Dec 14, 2020

 Required Application Materials

-Applicants should submit their (1) curriculum vitae, (2) publication/software list, and (3) two-page letter of intent detailing a proposed research project.
-We encourage including the names of potential faculty collaborators (ideally bridging a methods domain and an application domain, e.g. Stats+Bio, CS+politics, etc).
+Applicants should submit their (1) curriculum vitae, (2) a publication/software list, and (3) a two-page letter of intent detailing a proposed research plan.
+The proposed research plan should include information about both advancing data science and its application in a domain of scholarship.
+Please also include the names of potential faculty collaborators (ideally bridging a methods domain and an application domain, e.g. Stats+Bio, CS+politics, etc).

 Applicants are encouraged to discuss their proposed research plan with potential faculty collaborator(s) in preparing their application.